Damien Winter Middle School and Novice Invitational

 I don't run prep time while you email the speech doc.
 Put the whole speech into one speech doc.

-in a ideal world: I think debate is a game of persuasion and you should be able to present any argument and my only job as the judge is to flow and make a decision based on the technical argumentation.
+in an ideal world: I think debate is a game of persuasion and you should be able to present any argument and my only job as the judge is to flow and make a decision based on the technical argumentation.
 This means if you want wipeout, coercion DA, PoMo K, or manifest-your-inner-WGLF debate, go for it.
 That being said, not all arguments are created equal.
-Proper argument developement will get my vote on any arguments.
+Proper argument development will get my vote on any arguments.
 (1 sentence aspec is not a complete argument and will not get you the auto win even if dropped).

 I have to admit that sometimes judging novice feel like "which team has the better block", which is not a very enjoyable kind of debate for me.
 Please at least show me you know the argument.